abse4411/projz_renpy_translation/README.md

            –– Roboto-Light.ttf
            –– readme.txt
 ```
-You can manually add custom fonts to the `resources/fonts` dir (please pay attention to the copyright issue of fonts).
+You can manually place custom fonts in `resources/fonts` dir (please pay attention to the copyright issue of fonts).
 And add font paths in [config.yaml](config.yaml), so that the program will copy these fonts to the game dir.
 You can find these added font configs in I18N interface.

 Run `inject` command to inject the I18N plugin (which enables you to chainge language or font):